Azure/KAN/docs/tutorial/Create-a-custom-model.md

 In this article, we’ll guide you through the process of adding and training custom models.
 You can create your own custom model easily by supplying any 15 images based on your customer's use case, labeling them via a interface, and training based on our base models.

-For our example use case we will add a custom model that detects when a store has low stock levels for its products based on images of the store shelves.
+For our example use case, we will add a custom model that detects when a store has low stock levels for its products based on images of the store shelves.
 This model provides real time evaluation that can be used to trigger business logic.
-An example is just-in-time1 supply chains that save significant costs on excess stock and storage overhead.
+An example is [just-in-time supply chains](https://www.liveabout.com/just-in-time-jit-2221262#:\~:text=A%20just%2Din%2Dtime%20supply%20chain%20is%20one%20that%20moves%20synchronized%20with%20the%20subsequent%20operations) that save significant costs on excess stock and storage overhead.

 ## Add a model in POSS